Doral Turns 20!

 Mayor Christi Fraga

 ¡Feliz Aniversario, celebrando los 20 años de Doral!
 Este es un momento importante para nuestra comunidad ya que celebramos dos décadas de crecimiento y éxito.
-En poco tiempo, Doral ha recorrido un largo camino, ganando reconocimiento en todo el estado
+En poco tiempo, Doral ha recorrido un largo camino, ganando reconocimiento en todo

-brilla. ¡Gracias por todo lo que hacen!
+comunidad brilla. ¡Gracias por todo lo que hacen!
 Estoy orgullosa de servirles a todos y de trabajar mano a mano con ustedes y el liderazgo de la Ciudad para continuar mejorando nuestro Doral.

 Este próximo capítulo estará marcado por la unidad, la innovación y la integridad.
 Todo, con el objetivo inquebrantable de elevar la calidad de vida de Doral a nuevas alturas para todos los que lo llamamos, hogar.